hzeller/rpi-rgb-led-matrix/adapter/README.md

       needed, I²C and serial can't be used (work in progress).

 (Note: this is work in progress.
 I have not tested these yet.
-Once tested successfully, I'll provide an OSH-park link to order them).
+Once tested successfully, I'll provide an OSH-park link to make it simple to order them).